 - A fair and firm reprimand from a member of staff is expected to be sufficient to correct inappropriate behaviour - Time-out (removal of the student from the scene of the incident e.g. the student is put working in a different place/location such as another part of the classroom or in another classroom by arrangement with a colleague).
 This is used in situations where a student is disrupting the teaching and learning.
 This is also used when a student needs time to reflect on behaviour/potential harm and to regulate emotions - A note home to parents/guardians in the school dialann.
-Notes to parents/guardians should be signed to indicate receipt of information - The provision of an opportunity to makes amends for low-level poor behaviour and/or to reflect upon and learn from the experience, e.g. removal from yard/courts, extension learning to assist a student in catching-up, assignment of a particular seat to assist a student in self-managing behaviour, apologising to another person where a relationship has been damaged or hurt has been caused...etc. - A referral to the Caomhnóir and/or Year Head
+Notes to parents/guardians should be signed to indicate receipt of information - The provision of an opportunity to makes amends for low-level poor behaviour and/or to reflect upon and learn from the experience, e.g. removal from yard/courts, extension learning to assist a student in catching-up, assignment of a particular seat to assist a student in self-managing behaviour, apologising to another person where a relationship has been damaged or hurt has been caused...etc. - A referral to the Caomhnóir and/or Year Head teacher/Caomhnóir/Year Head (12 hours' notice should be given to the students and to the parents/guardians by means of a note in the dialann)

-Sanctions for more serious misdemeanours or for consistent breaches of the code of conduct include:
+Sanctions for more serious misdemeanours or for consistent breaches of the Code of Conduct include: